Notice of Pre-AIA or AIA Status

 2. The audio post-processor of claim 1, in which the band extractor is configured to extract the low frequency band of the audio signal using a low pass filter device and to extract the high frequency band of the audio signal by subtracting the extracted low frequency band of the audio signal from the audio signal.

-4. The audio post-processor of The audio post-processor of wherein the band extractor and the high band processor and the combiner are configured to operate in overlapping blocks, and wherein the audio post-processor further comprises an overlap-adder configured for calculating a post-processed portion by adding audio samples of a first block and audio samples of a second block in a block overlap range.
+4. The audio post-processor of The audio post-processor of wherein the band extractor and the high band processor and the combiner are configured to operate in overlapping blocks, and wherein the audio post-processor further comprises an overlap-adder configured for calculating time domain values of a post-processed portion by adding time domain values of a first combined block obtained by the sample-wise addition of the block of modified high pass time domain values and the block of low pass time domain values and time domain values of a second combined block in a block overlap range.

-4. The audio post-processor of The audio post-processor of wherein the band extractor and the high band processor and the combiner are configured to operate in overlapping blocks, and wherein the audio post-processor further comprises an overlap-adder configured for calculating a post-processed portion by adding audio samples of a first block and audio samples of a second block in a block overlap range.
+4. The audio post-processor of The audio post-processor of wherein the band extractor and the high band processor and the combiner are configured to operate in overlapping blocks, and wherein the audio post-processor further comprises an overlap-adder configured for calculating time domain values of a post-processed portion by adding time domain values of a first combined block obtained by the sample-wise addition of the block of modified high pass time domain values and the block of low pass time domain values and time domain values of a second combined block in a block overlap range.

 This is a provisional nonstatutory double patenting rejection because the patentably indistinct claims have not in fact been patented.